Polyurethanes are produced by reacting polyols and isocyanates.

 - Catalysts are used to increase the reaction rate between diisocyanates and polyols.
 There is a wide variety, with metals salts or amine-based catalysts the most commonly used.

-- Blowing agents are used to produce the foam’s cellular structure.
-The blowing agents for flexible polyurethane foam are simply water and carbon dioxide (CO2).
+- Blowing agent used to produce the foam’s cellular structure.
+The blowing agent for flexible polyurethane foam is typically water – generating C02 through reaction with water and isocyanates.

-In some instances – notably when required by local legislation – flame retardants are added to formulations to increase the fire resistance of polyurethane foam.
-It should be noted that spontaneous ignition is not possible for flexible foams under normal operating temperature.
+- Flame retardants are added in some instances – notably when required by local legislation – to formulations to increase the fire resistance of polyurethane foam.

 - Silicone surfactants are used for cell regulation and cell stabilisation.

 - Process aid tools are used to optimise foaming processes.

 - Release agents are used to facilitate demoulding of the foam pad from the mould.

 METHYLENE DIPHENYL DIISOCYANATE